Introduction

 assert_eq!(last_element, 9 * 9);

-We’ve declared the StackVec
+We’ve declared the StackVec structure for you already:

 pub struct StackVec<'a, T: 'a> {